Greyhound Air: Proposal

 Greyhound USA had suffered the incursion of the low-cost air offensive.
 In Canada, WestJet appeared increasingly threatening.
 Growth prospects depended upon luring more car users onto Greyhound buses and airplanes.
 The target market was leisure and cost-conscious travellers, who would typically drive between medium-sized Canadian cities.
 Theoretically, the existing Greyhound bus routes could seamlessly connect into air travel, providing a comprehensive yet affordable travel network.
 In late 1995, Greyhound announced its intention to launch a discount airline to complement its coach network.

 Operations

-Kelowna Flightcraft (KF), a cargo operator based out of British Columbia, provided aircraft and crew.
+Kelowna Flightcraft, a cargo operator at the time based out of Kelowna, provided jet passenger aircraft and crew.
 However, because KF held the domestic airline licence, Greyhound could not legally display its name on the aircraft.
 The airline ran a notable ad campaign which featured a Greyhound dog lifting its leg to urinate against the wheel of an airplane.
 During September 1996, a price war erupted with competitors.
 Although Greyhound experienced load factors exceeding 80 per cent, it sustained a loss of $10M during the first five months of operation.

 Destinations

-Based at the Winnipeg (YWG) hub, scheduled flight destinations were:
+Flying out of its Winnipeg hub, scheduled flight destinations were: